Menu

 Implementation

-Our computing curriculum recognises that Computing is taught as a discrete subject as well as making links through other subjects.
-Many of the skills are transferrable which provides a wealth of learning opportunities across the curriculum subjects.
+Our computing curriculum acknowledges that Computing is not only taught as a standalone subject but also integrated within other subjects of the curriculum.
+The skills taught within Computing curriculum are transferable and offer extensive learning opportunities across the curriculum.

-In Early Years, computing does not present in the EYFS curriculum, however as a school we use technology to support learning in other areas of the EYFS and to offer foundations of computing in preparation for the transition to year 1.
-The children in the EYFS learn how to follow instructions, explore programmable toys (Beebots) and use IWB games to support learning across other areas of the Curriculum.
-They begin to understand how we can use the internet for information that will help us in our learning and explore a range of different technologies.
+In the Early Years framework, computing is not explicitly included in the curriculum.
+However, our school uses technology to enhance learning in various aspects of the Early Years Foundation Stage (EYFS) and to establish a foundational understanding of computing in preparation for the transition to Year 1.
+Children in the EYFS learn to follow instructions, engage with programmable toys such as Beebots, and utilise interactive whiteboard games to support their learning across different curriculum areas.
+They also begin to comprehend how the internet can serve as a valuable resource for gathering information that aids in their educational development, while exploring a diverse array of technologies.

 Impact